material-components/material-components-android/docs/components/Menu.md

-style, set `autoCompleteTextViewStyle` to either a `@style/Widget.Material3.AutoCompleteTextView.*` style or to a custom one that inherits from that. <br/> The `TextInputLayout.*.ExposedDropdownMenu` styles set `materialThemeOverlay` that overrides `autoCompleteTextViewStyle` with the specific `AutoCompleteTextView` style needed.
+style, set `autoCompleteTextViewStyle` to either a `@style/Widget.Material3.AutoCompleteTextView.*` style or to a custom one that inherits from that. <br/> The `TextInputLayout.*.ExposedDropdownMenu` styles set `materialThemeOverlay` to override `autoCompleteTextViewStyle` with the specific `AutoCompleteTextView` style needed.
 Therefore, you don't need to specify a style tag on the `AutoCompleteTextView`.